The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 The reason for this is simple: teenagers are poor, inexperienced drivers.
 Young drivers are statistically more likely to get into an accident, causing an insurance company to pay out a claim.
 Insurance companies reflect this increased risk through additional expense — i.e. higher premiums.

 Cost-cutting solutions are out there if you're facing the prospect of insuring your teen driver.

 At the end of the day, you might end up paying more for teen car insurance simply because you’re with the wrong company.
 We performed a study on car insurance for teenagers to find the cheapest insurance for a young driver.

-Average annual car insurance rates for a teen driver
+Average car insurance rates for a teen driver

-GEICO and Progressive are the cheapest car insurance companies for young drivers.
-Consider this as a jumping off point and begin — but don't end! — your search for auto insurance with these companies.
-Although GEICO and Progressive are considerably cheaper than State Farm for this example profile, they might not be for you.
+GEICO and State Farm are the cheapest car insurance companies for young drivers.
+Consider this as a jumping-off point, and begin — but don't end! — your search for auto insurance with these companies.
+Although GEICO and State Farm are considerably cheaper than Progressive for this example profile, they might not be for you.